gammasoft71/xtd/examples/xtd.core.examples/bit_converter/bit_converter/README.md

 ## Output

 ```
-This example of methods of the BitConverter class
+This example of methods of the bit_converter class
 generates the following output.

                  argument                    byte array